Natooz/MidiTok/README.md

 ### MuMIDI

 Presented with the [PopMAG](https://arxiv.org/abs/2008.07703) model, this representation is mostly suited for multitrack tasks.
 The time is based on _Position_ and _Bar_ tokens as REMI and Compound Word.
 The key idea of MuMIDI is to represent every track in a single sequence.
 At each time step, "_Track_" tokens preceding note tokens indicate from which track they are.
+Generating with it requires however to sample from several distributions and can be delicate.
 MuMIDI also include a "built-in" positional encoding mechanism.
 At each time step, embeddings of the current bar and current position are merged with the token.
 For a note, the _Pitch_, _Velocity_ and _Duration_ embeddings are also merged together.

 NOTES: